Why do I get hand or finger pain from playing the ocarina?

 Forcing your right thumb backwards, or covering the right thumb hole with the tip of your thumb

-If you are able to bend your thumbs backwards, take care that you don't do so in 'resting' position while holding an ocarina.
+If you can bend your thumbs backwards, take care that you don't do so in the 'resting' position while holding an ocarina.

 The alignment of the thumb and finger holes

 An ocarina may cause you hand pain if the alignment of the thumb and finger holes are poorly suited to your hands.
-If they are not, it may force the wrists to fold back hard, which can cause wrist pain.
+If this is the case, it may force the wrists to fold back hard, which can cause wrist pain.

-Ergonomics is not a one size fits all problem, though, as the relative lengths of different peoples fingers vary.
-For me, positioning the finger holes directly opposite the thumb hole allows my wrist to be neutral, but it will probably be different for you.
+Ergonomics is not a one-size-fits-all thing, as the relative lengths of different people's fingers vary.
+For me, positioning the finger holes directly opposite the thumb hole allows my wrist to remain in a neutral position.
+However, this may be different for you.

 Your hand posture

-All of these factors are made more complicated by the fact that there is a great deal of flexibility in the hand, and consequently many different ways to hold an ocarina.
-If any of your fingers rest at odd angles or have sharply bent joints as in the following picture, try to adjust your hand to reduce this.
+All of these factors are made more complicated by the fact that there is a great deal of flexibility in the hand, and consequently, many different ways to hold an ocarina.
+If any of your fingers rest at odd angles or have sharply bent joints, as shown in the picture below, try to adjust your hand to reduce this.

 As everyone's hands are different, you will need to experiment to find a position that works for you.
-You can try experimenting with the following things:
+You can try, for example, experimenting with the following aspects.

 The rotation of your forearm

-Rotating your forearm changes how the fingers relate to the instrument, causing different parts of the pads of the fingers to cover the holes.
-At extremes, it forces fingers to lie at odd angles relative to each other.
+Rotating your forearm changes how the fingers relate to the instrument, causing different parts of the finger pads to cover the holes.
+At extremes, it forces the fingers to lie at odd angles relative to each other.

 The fold of your wrist

-How much you fold your wrist changes which part of the finger pad covers the holes.
-Pivoting the wrist down too much can make it impossible to cover the top holes with the pads of the fingers.
+The angle at which you fold your wrist determines which part of the finger pad covers the holes.
+Folding the wrist down too much can make it impossible to cover the top holes with the pads of the fingers.

 The pivot of your wrist

 Wrist pivot has a similar effect to forearm rotation.
 Pivoting to the left causes the left fingers to curl more.
-Pivoting to the right does the opposite.
+Pivoting to the right has the opposite effect.
 Aim to find a position that allows all fingers to have a similar curl.
-Note that the pinky is normally straight as it is so much shorter than the other fingers.
+Note that the pinky is usually straight, as it is so much shorter than the other fingers.

 The curl of your palm

 Your palm isn't an immobile slab.
-It can curl across its width, varying between flat along the tops of the knuckles to visually curled.
-This movement is quite subtle, and has proved difficult to show clearly in photographs.
+It can curl across its width, varying from flat along the tops of the knuckles to a visually curled appearance.
+This movement is quite subtle and has proved difficult to show clearly in photographs.

 How the fingers are curled